What is Sales Email Tracking Software?

 Email Tracking & Privacy: Are All Emails Tracked?

 Users can choose whether to track an email—not all emails have to be tracked—but products handle this choice differently.
 The most rudimentary sales email tracking software requires users to add the provider’s name to the email address to any email they want to track, routing the email through the provider’s server.
 This is the case with GetNotify, DidTheyReadIt, and WhoReadMe.
 (Note that users of these services sometimes have issues with deliverability.)

 With most of the leading products, which are email client apps or browser extensions, users push a button or check a box to determine tracking.
 Some email tracking products are opt-in, while others are opt-out.
-For example, with Sidekick there is a checkbox at the top of every email, and users can click to un-check the box if they do not want the email to be tracked.
+For example, with HubSpot's email tracking tool there is a checkbox at the top of every email, and users can click to un-check the box if they do not want the email to be tracked.
 Like Sidekick, Yesware also uses a tracking checkbox, but users must proactively check the box to track an email (the default is not to track).

-Although email tracking has raised privacy/security concerns in the consumer marketplace, tools like docTrackr actually pair tracking with security features like email encryption, remote destruction, and attachment printing oversight.
+Although email tracking has raised privacy/security concerns in the consumer marketplace, tools like docTrackr pair tracking with security features like email encryption, remote destruction, and attachment printing oversight.